Deep Learning-Based Human Pose Estimation: A Survey: 3D human pose estimation

-{\textit{2D to 3D lifting}:} Motivated by the recent success of 2D HPE, 2D to 3D lifting approaches that infer 3D human pose from the intermediately estimated 2D human pose have become a popular 3D HPE solution as illustrated in Fig. \ref{fig:3dsingleframeworks}(b).
+\textbf{\textit{2D to 3D lifting}:} Motivated by the recent success of 2D HPE, 2D to 3D lifting approaches that infer 3D human pose from the intermediately estimated 2D human pose have become a popular 3D HPE solution as illustrated in Fig. \ref{fig:3dsingleframeworks} (b).
+In the first stage, off-the-shelf 2D HPE models are employed to estimate 2D pose.
+Then 2D to 3D lifting is used to obtain 3D pose in the second stage, e.g., \cite{Chen20173DHP,martinez_2017_3dbaseline,Tekin2017fuse,zhou2019HEMlets,Moreno-Noguer2017,Li_2019_CVPR}.
 Benefiting from the excellent performance of state-of-the-art 2D pose detectors, 2D to 3D lifting approaches generally outperform direct estimation approaches.
-In the first stage, off-the-shelf 2D HPE models are employed to estimate 2D pose, and then in the second stage 2D to 3D lifting is used to obtain 3D pose.
-Chen and Ramanan \cite{Chen20173DHP} deployed a nearest neighbor matching of the predicted 2D pose and 3D pose from a library.
-However, 3D HPE could fail when the 3D pose is not conditionally independent of the image given the 2D pose.
-Martinez et al. \cite{martinez_2017_3dbaseline} proposed a simple but effective fully connected residual network to regress 3D joint locations based on the 2D joint locations.
-Despite achieving the state-of-the-art results at that time, the method could fail due to reconstruction ambiguity of over-reliance on the 2D pose detector \cite{pavlakos2018ordinal}.
-Tekin et al. \cite{Tekin2017fuse} and Zhou et al. \cite{zhou2019HEMlets} utilized 2D heatmaps instead of 2D pose as intermediate representations for estimating 3D pose.
-Moreno-Noguer \cite{Moreno-Noguer2017} inferred the 3D human pose via distance matrix regression where the distances of 2D and 3D body joints were encoded into two Euclidean Distance Matrices (EDMs).
-EDMs are invariant to in-plane image rotations and translations, as well as scaling invariance when applying normalization operations.
-Wang et al. \cite{wang2018DRPose3D} developed a Pairwise Ranking Convolutional Neural Network (PRCNN) to predict the depth ranking of pairwise human joints.
+Martinez et al. \cite{martinez_2017_3dbaseline} proposed a fully connected residual network to regress 3D joint locations based on the 2D joint locations.
+Despite achieving state-of-the-art results at that time, the method could fail due to reconstruction ambiguity of over-reliance on the 2D pose detector.
+Tekin et al. \cite{Tekin2017fuse} and Zhou et al. \cite{zhou2019HEMlets} adopted 2D heatmaps instead of 2D pose as intermediate representations for estimating 3D pose.
+Wang et al. \cite{wang2018DRPose3D} developed a pairwise ranking CNN to predict the depth ranking of pairwise human joints.
 Then, a coarse-to-fine pose estimator was used to regress the 3D pose from 2D joints and the depth ranking matrix.
 Jahangiri and Yuille \cite{Jahangiri2017}, Sharma et al. \cite{Sharma_2019_ICCV}, and Li and Lee \cite{Li_2019_CVPR} first generated multiple diverse 3D pose hypotheses then applied ranking networks to select the best 3D pose.